I recently changed the theme of this website from Thrive FocusBlog to GeneratePress and I’m loving it.

 If this sounds complicated, the GP forum has lots of examples around how to do this, plus the support team will always help you out.

 Yoast has released a new version of their SEO plugin (v11.0) which contains extensive Schema markup functionality.
 Yoast uses JSON-LD to generate the Schema whereas GP uses Microelements.
 Both ways are acceptable, but JSON-LD is generally considered to be the preferred way.
 In addition, the Schema Yoast generates is better structured which makes it easier for search engines to interpret.
-For these reasons I have decided to disable the GP Schema markup.
+For these reasons I have decided to disable the GP Schema markup and use the Yoast solution.

 4. Compatibility with Page Builders